 And number three I have quite a few recipes already made and ready to share with you, so I’m working on editing and writing about those instead of baking more cookies and cakes and cupcakes.

 So these brownie cookies staring back at you were actually made back in April.
-Yup, over three months ago I made these amazing chewy cookies and then didn’t share them with you right away.
+Yup, over three months ago I made these soft chocolate cookies and then didn't share them with you right away.

 They are are so chewy, chocolatey, and delicious.
-They are also perfect for making ice cream sandwiches with because they do not get rock hard in the freezer.
+My favorite way to eat them is as ice cream sandwiches because they do not get rock hard in the freezer.

 - Butter – I use unsalted butter for all my recipes, but if you have salted it will be fine in this recipe.